 We’ll also be rolling out small business sentiment profiles for individual U.S. states, starting with California, which ranks 35th nationally for small business optimism and 28th for hiring intent.

 Did you enjoy “Womply study: What’s driving optimism, anxiety, and action for small businesses?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 450,000+ businesses and growing!

 By submitting this form you agree to Womply’s Services Agreement